Select Page

 • Directional Polarity Indicators (up/down or higher/lower) are placed as β–² β–Ό Arrows in M2 Q-Bands, while charts display Directional Polarity Counts utilizing Green for a positive move and Red for a negative move.
 This physical placement ensures Directional Polarity never visually or mathematically contaminates the quantile output in the ordinal geometry.

-• Template Skins allow domain-specific semantic labels (such as "Volume" or "Mean Wind") to be applied to the surface without altering the underlying mechanics of the engine.
+• Template Skins allow domain-specific semantic labels (such as "Volume" or "Mean Wind") to be applied to the labeling without altering the underlying mechanics of the engine.

-• Layer C officially terminates at Handshake 3 (QAE Report Handover), exporting the static QAE Report Artefact PDF and transferring full operational responsibility outward to the User for interpretation Layer D.
+• Layer C officially terminates at Handshake 3 (QAE Report Handover), exporting the static QAE Report PDF and transferring full operationalΒ responsibility outward to the user for interpretation at Layer D

 Layer D: User Interpretation